bertmad3400/OSINTprofiles/README.md

 - **type**: This is variable that has been left here for future development, for know simply let it be the default value (which is "no-action")
-- **details**: The section descriping where to find details that's not a part of the main text body
-	- **title, subtitle, date, author**: These are used for finding details like the title and the others descriped.
-They all use the same template for finding the details like so:
-		- **containerClass**: This is the class for the container containing the relevant information.
-If doesn't exist, then it should just be left empty.
-		- **element**: This is the HTML element containing the relevant information.
-		- **class**: This is the class of the HTML element containing the relevant information.
-If it doesn't exist, then it should just be left empty.
-	  As always, these details should be enough to uniquely identify the needed information.
 - **content**: The section describing how to scrape the main text body.
 This section is a little more complicated than the others, as it does not only descripe where to find the information, but also how to extract it.